rapka/polemics-md/openai-board-ea.md

 MacAskill also describes the state of effective altruism as a "middle ground between a highly centralised (sic) decision-making entity like a company and complete anarchy" and goes on to explain that Effective Ventures US is one of those centralized entities as it **"currently houses the majority of EA movement-building work"**.

-It sure seems to me like one of the most influential people in the history of the EA movement disagrees with the idea that there are "no effective altruists on the board of OpenAI"...
+It sure seems to me like one of the most influential people in the history of the EA movement would disagree with the idea that there are "no effective altruists on the board of OpenAI"...

 ![AI generated Kermit the Frog meme with a caption of "but that's none of my AI generated business"](images/openai-board-ea/kermit.jpg)